 Online customer reviews rival those of word-of-mouth recommendations when it comes to consumer trust.
-Follow our 5 step plan to begin building your brand on Yelp, Google, Facebook, and beyond.
+Follow our 5 step plan and learn how to get reviews on Yelp, Google, Facebook, and beyond.

 Modern consumers use online research to learn more about a product they are interested in purchasing, a service provider they might hire, or a business that they are interested in working with before they take the plunge and buy.

 Online reviews are critical to this research and decision process, with consumers putting almost as much store in online reviews from other shoppers as they would a personal recommendation from someone they know.

 The vital role reviews play in the purchase process means that you can’t afford not to take a proactive approach to online reputation management.
 The good news is that most consumers are open to leaving a review when asked—so even if building a strong review profile feels like a Herculean task for your local business, it is entirely possible.